Trolleybuses in Chișinău

 The Chișinău trolleybus system forms an important part of the public transport network in Chișinău, the capital of Moldova.
 The system was created shortly after the end of the World War II to replace the old electric tram system that suffered extensive damage during the war.
 Along with the network of minibuses known as rutiere, it forms the backbone of the Chișinău transport system, with the average daily ridership reaching 250,000 passengers per day.

 History

 The history of the trolleybus network in Chișinău goes back to 1949 when the city council took the decision to introduce it as a substitute for the tram network that was heavily damaged during World War II and could only be rebuilt to a limited extent.
-The first line connecting the Chişinău Railway Station with the University of Medicine ran along the Stephen the Great boulevard, where the former tram tracks were removed, and was served by six MTB-82D units.
+The first line connecting the Chişinău Railway Station with the University of Medicine ran along the Stephen the Great boulevard, where the former tram tracks were removed, and was served by six MTB-82d units.
 In 1959 the tram depot was transferred to serve the trolleybus system that comprised over 50 units at that time, and by 1961 trolleybuses had completely replaced the trams.
 The second and the third depots were introduced into service in 1966 and 1986, respectively.

 Lines

-The trolleybus network consists of 22 lines covering all the city districts and the suburb of Durlești.
+As of March 2026 the Chișinău trolleybus network consists of 32 lines covering all the city districts and the suburban areas such like Durlești, Stăuceni, Trușeni and Bubueci.